National Credit Audit Corp Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known NCAC number.
 Many individuals have reported being called by National Credit Audit Corp about debts, sometimes related to previous apartment leases or other obligations.
 You may be a victim of NCAC phone harassment.
 The list above is not all the numbers that NCAC uses.
-The calls can be from a different number and it still be National Credit Audit Corp calling you.
+The calls can be from different phone numbers and it still be National Credit Audit Corp calling you.
 Contact our office right away so we can start the process to stop NCAC from calling you illegally.
 Above all, no one should live with harassment!

 Collection Agency Regulations